Justin-Tan/Justin-Tan.github.io/_posts/2020-06-15-Latent-variable-models-in-JAX.md

 categories: machine-learning, latent-variables, jax
 ---

-## Latent Variable Models for Density Estimation in Jax
+## Latent Variable Models in Jax
-In this post we'll recap the basics of latent variable models for density estimation.
+In this post we'll recap the basics of latent variable models for density estimation/sampling.
 Two approaches will be highlighted - the importance weighted autoencoder and the recently proposed SUMO (Stochastically Unbiased Marginalization Objective), an unbiased estimator of the log-marginal likelihood.
-We'll implement both these models in Jax, and see how Jax differs from standard Autodiff frameworks.
+Implementing these models in Jax will highlight how Jax differs from standard Autodiff frameworks in some major aspects.
 Finally, we end with the obligatory illustrative toy problem.
 There's a nice picture of my neighbour's cat at the end for some extra motivation.
 If you'd rather read code, check out the [associated repository on Github](https://github.com/justin-tan/density_estimation_jax).

 - Latent Variable Models
-- Importance Weighting: Motivation
+- The Importance Weighted ELBO
 - SUMO
 - Implementation in `Jax`
-- Illustrative Toy Problem - "Neal's Funnel"
+- Application to efficient sampling from "Neal's Funnel"
 - Conclusion

 ## Latent Variable Models